chanyaoying/is111-automated-marking/README.md

 ```

 ### Run main.py
 You will be prompted about whether you want to continue without renaming the displayed files.
+Remember to configure the settings at the start of main.py.

 ### Renaming of the student solution .py files
 This script will only process .py filenames in this format.